← Back to Library

 Upper: ☰ Heaven+Lower: ☰ Heaven

 Hexagram 1: 乾 (Qián) — The Creative.
-Pure Yang force.
-Six unbroken lines representing supreme creative power.
+Pure Yang pattern.
+Six unbroken lines representing concentrated creative symbolism.

 Upper: ☷ Earth+Lower: ☷ Earth